For using the igraph C library

 line has three fields separated by spaces: the problem type

-or asn
+or edge

-), the
+), the number of vertices,

-Exactly two node identification lines are expected
+exactly two node identification lines are expected

 (n

-These have two fields: the id of the vertex and the type of the
+These have two fields: the ID of the vertex and the type of the

 vertex, either s

-(=source) or t
+( = source) or t

-(=target).
 Arc lines start with a

-and have three
+and have three fields: the source vertex,

-fields: the source vertex, the target vertex and the edge capacity.
+the target vertex and the edge capacity.
+In EDGE problems,

-Vertex IDs are numbered from 1.
+Within DIMACS files, vertex IDs are numbered from 1.

 Arguments: